By Lucky Kiine Esq.

 However, some stakeholders have argued that despite recent rapid adoption of cryptocurrency, the time for government involvement or regulation is not ripe.
 For instance, in 2019, SEC released a draft document to regulate digital assets, but some industry players insisted that though it was a good move, it was much too early for a regulation.
 That Crypto activities in Nigeria involve mainly peer-to-peer (P2P) exchanges, and a very minimal number of merchants accepting Crypto Assets for our local fiat.
 They also encouraged government to concentrate more yet, on contributing to the development of the Blockchain technology in Nigeria before moving to regulate it.
 These calls are in good faith.
 So far, the government have shown no interest or commitment to drive investment in this space and the numerous circulars both from the SEC and CBN point to this fact.

-The Blockchain technology has developed beyond imaginations and becoming increasingly accepted worldwide.
+The Blockchain technology has developed beyond imaginations.
+It is also rapidly gaining acceptance worldwide.
 This level of development is also possible in Nigeria.
 It is agreed that there is need for regulation, there is also no denying that regulation should be holistic in approach, covering all seven high-level themes or typologies of the Blockchain industry.

 From the guideline released by the SEC, it can be said that the SEC is only concerned with parts of blockchain currently gaining traction in Nigeria.
 They cannot be faulted on that because law making is not their call.
 It is therefore, a direct call on the authorities concerned to come up with a holistic document that takes care of all conceivable issues and challenges posed by Blockchain adoption in Nigeria.